A world-class institute of changemakers in the deaf and signing community.

-We will conduct the video interview through Blackboard Collaborate.
-You will not need to install any software on your computer.
+We will conduct the video and text interview through Zoom or Google Meet.
 We will send you a link to the interview before the scheduled appointment.
 Make sure you have a fast internet connection (a wired connection is better than a wireless connection).
 If you do not have access to a fast internet connection, please let us know.

 Current Students at Gallaudet UniversityCurrent freshmen and sophomores at Gallaudet University are invited to apply to Honors too!

 *GPA of 3.4 or higher at Gallaudet University*Freshman or sophomore standing (with at least five semesters remaining until graduation)*Two letters of recommendation from professors*An essay of why you are looking to join Honors, how you hope Honors can advance your goals after graduation, and some early thoughts you have about possible capstone topics*Interview with the Honors Director

 Gallaudet University is a federally chartered private and premier university for the deaf and hard of hearing since 1864.